 Venom Toxicity: Very toxic.
-Venom is cytotoxic – it destroys all cells it comes in contact with – red blood cells, muscle, ligaments, and bone.
+Venom is necrotoxic – it destroys all cells it comes in contact with – red blood cells, muscle, ligaments, and bone.
 With a quick hospital visit after a bite you may just lose part of your finger, or some tissue where the bite occurred.
 The venom causes a bite victim to bleed from body orifices – eyes, nose, mouth, ears, sexual organs, and sometimes fatally in the brain.
 Most people don’t die if they go to the hospital.
 Deaths occur when bite victims delay seeking medical treatment.
 There is antivenom for this snake.

 If you are bitten by this snake, do NOT wrap a tight band around the bite location.
 That will stop the venom from moving, from being diluted, and the tissue will suffer much more destruction.